 Entrance Date: Beginning of each semester.

-Entrance Requirements: Refer to Admissions criteria.
+Entrance Requirements: Refer to Admission criteria.
 Click for Entrance Score Requirements.

 Advisor: A Program Advisor should be consulted prior to enrolling in any course.
 An advisor will be assigned by admissions.

-Program Final Exit Point: Nurse Aide, Technical Certificate of Credit.
+Program Final Exit Point: Firefighter II, Technical Certificate of Credit.